bhagya-mantravadi/NotificationReader/README.md

 ## Overview

-NotificationReader app is an Android application.
-This app allows users to read and store notifications received on their Android devices.
-When a user receives a notification, this app reads the package name and title of the notification, stores it in the local database and displays it in the app's user interface.
-Users can click on any notification to view its details and perform actions such as reading or deleting the notification.
+NotificationReader app is an application that allows users to read and store notifications received on their Android devices.
+This application reads the package name and notification title when a user receives a notification, stores it in the local database, and displays it in the user interface.
+Users can click on any notification to view its details and perform actions such as reading or deleting it.

 ## Features
 - Notification Reading: The app reads incoming notifications, including the package name and title.